Leon Aarons: Drug-drug interactions

 Drug−drug interactions (DDI) are one of the primary causes of adverse drug reactions which can result in serious health issues.
-In 1981, Aaron said that because of the practice at the time of multiple drug therapy, there was a good chance of drug-drug interaction.
+In 1981, Aarons said that because of the practice at the time of multiple drug therapy, there was a good chance of drug-drug interaction.
 He reviewed the literature around pharmacokinetic interactions when there is a change of the disposition of the interacting drugs, in particular, the mechanisms that cause these changes.
 He noted that in drug-drug interactions both drugs are often affected, and it is necessary to develop "a model that describes the disposition of all interacting species."
 In 2011 Aaron was part of a team that critiqued the then two-fold method of assessing drug-drug interaction and proposed that there would be less bias if predictions were made using a wider range of data collected and the allowance of variability was included in the process.
 A research programme in 2017 that Aarons was involved in explored the mechanistic prediction of the oral bioavailability differences observed between the original formulation of a drug and that on its release.
 The study predicted that bioavailability of the original drug was due to reduced deactivation by an enzyme CYP3A4 in the intestine This was proven in the study, which concluded that "this work highlights the importance that formulations can have [when there are] clinically-relevant DDI involving CYP3A substrates...[and that]... this aspect is generally overlooked when evaluating DDIs in drug development."
 Aarons had collaborated on earlier research published in 2008 used physiologically based pharmacokinetic modelling (PBPK) to "evaluate the potential CYP3A4 inhibitory effect of a drug in development."
 There had been a paper that described the methodology of the trial, and the second paper analysed the results, which showed that although the drug-drug interaction was slightly less than predicted, valuable assessment of the interaction was achieved and could be applied in drug development.